-- 6.3.2 Pond 1 is situated at the base of deep excavations and has steep sides of either rock, spoil or of stone block construction.
-No significant aquatic vegetation was recorded in this pond.
-As GCN lay their eggs of macrophytic vegetation, the lack of this would suggest the pond would not be ideal for this species to breed.
-The habitat adjacent to Pond 1 is comprised of dense scrub and deciduous woodland.
-This would provide potential high quality foraging, refuge and hibernation habitat for amphibians. - 6.3.3 Pond 2 by contrast was found to have a significant presence of emergent and aquatic plants.
-Potential foraging habitat is however limited to small strips of low quality scrub around the ponds edge.
-The pond is isolated amongst industrial and commercial units, with roads and large areas of hardstanding on all four sides. - 6.3.4 These ponds, together with an additional pond c.
-254m to the North of the site, also in the former quarry have previously been surveyed by Envirotech in 2015.
-The results of these previous surveys were consistent with the results of the current survey. - 6.3.5 Following the criteria developed by Oldham et al (2000), the HSI tool developed for use with great crested newts and forming part of Natural England's EPS Licensing process was used to determine the suitability of Pond 1 and Pond 2 for great crested newts.
+- 6.3.2 No significant aquatic vegetation was recorded in either pond.
+As GCN lay their eggs on macrophytic vegetation, the lack of this would suggest the ponds would not be ideal for this species to breed.
+The habitat adjacent to Ponds 1 and 2 is comprised of dense scrub and deciduous woodland.
+This would provide potential high quality foraging, refuge and hibernation habitat for amphibians. - 6.3.3 These ponds, together with an additional pond further North, and a fourth pond c.320m to the South East, have previously been surveyed by Envirotech in 2015 and 2019.
+The results of these previous surveys were consistent with the results of the current survey. - 6.3.4 Following the criteria developed by Oldham et al (2000), the HSI tool developed for use with great crested newts and forming part of Natural England's EPS Licensing process was used to determine the suitability of Pond 1 and Pond 2 for great crested newts.
 The HSI was developed as a tool to aid fieldworkers to give ponds and their surrounding habitat a numerical score in terms of their suitability for great crested newts.
 See Table 3.

 Pond 1 1 2

 Location 0.5 0.5

 Pond area 0.6 0.6

-Pond drying 0.5 0.9
+Pond drying 0.5 0.5

 Water quality 0.67 0.67

 Shade 1 1

 Fowl 0.67 0.01

 Fish 1 1

 Ponds 1 1

-Terrestrial habitat 1 0.01
+Terrestrial habitat 1 1

-Macrophytes 0.3 1
+Macrophytes 0.3 0.3

-HSI 0.68 0.34
+HSI 0.68 0.68

-Table 3 Results of Habitat Suitability Index.
+Table 3 Results of Habitat Suitability Index. -- --------

-- 6.3.6 A HSI of 0.68 and 0.34 respectively categorises Pond 1 as of average and Pond 2 as of poor potential suitability as a habitat for Great Crested Newts. - 6.3.7 In reference to Pond 1, the HSI does not however take into account the poor accessibility afforded to Pond 1 due to its extremely steep sides.
-It is considered that this would further deter GCN from utilising this pond. - 6.3.8 Pond 2 has poor suitability for great crested newts due to its isolation and very limited terrestrial habitat.
-This pond was subject to full presence/absence surveys in 2008, carried out by ERAP (Robinson B, 2012).
-These surveys did not record the presence of great crested newts. - 6.3.9 The proposed development will not result in the permanent loss of or a substantial negative effect on any waterbodies.
-Boundary areas which may provide foraging or refuge sites, are to be retained. - 6.3.10 Structural diversity at ground level across the proposed development area is very poor.
+- 6.3.5 A HSI of 0.68 categorises both ponds as of average potential suitability as a habitat for Great Crested Newts.
+The HSI does not however take into account the poor accessibility afforded to the ponds due to their extremely steep sides.
+It is considered that this would further deter GCN from utilising Pond 1 or 2. - 6.3.6 The proposed development will not result in the permanent loss of or a substantial negative effect on any waterbodies.
+Boundary areas which may provide foraging or refuge sites, are to be retained. - 6.3.7 Structural diversity at ground level across the proposed development area is very poor.
 There are no areas with log, rubble piles or compost heaps which would be particularly favourable to amphibians.
 As such precautionary mitigation would be appropriate in respect of construction activities.